 “If the barriers to entry are really high, particularly in terms of capital requirements, it makes it very difficult for people from marginalized communities to get involved,” explained Krane.
 “I think that’s a real shame if we wind up in a place where the people who are most harmed by marijuana prohibition don’t have an avenue to participate” in the legal market.

 However, there are more ways — through law and regulation — that the state can rectify this injustice.
 Pennsylvania used a point scale to select which companies to award licenses for its medical marijuana program.
-Ten percent of the possible point total was awarded for a outlining how the company places a priority on diversity in hiring practices, outreach, and affirmative action.
+Ten percent of the possible point total was awarded for a diversity plan outlining how the company places a priority on diversity in hiring practices, outreach, and affirmative action.

 “That section wound up being the difference between the winners and losers in that [application] process,” said Krane.